Skip to main content

 Nwando Achebe

-Associate Dean for Access Faculty Development, and Strategic Implementation; Director of OIA
+Associate Dean for Access Faculty Development, and Strategic Implementation; Director of OIA; University Distinguished Professor

 • Read Bio

-Nwando Achebe (pronounced: Wan-do Ah-chě-bě; [pronunciation key: ě as in pet]), the Jack and Margaret Sweet Endowed Professor of History, and Associate Dean for Access, Faculty Development, and Strategic Implementation, is a multi- award-winning historian and teacher at Michigan State University.
-She is also the founding editor-in-chief of the Journal of West African History and an American Council on Education (ACE) 2023-24 Fellow.
+Nwando Achebe (pronounced: Wan-do Ah-chě-bě; [pronunciation key: ě as in pet]), University Distinguished Professor, Jack and Margaret Sweet Endowed Professor of History and Associate Dean for Access, Faculty Development, and Strategic Implementation, is a multi- award-winning historian and teacher at Michigan State University.
+She is founding editor-in-chief of the Journal of West African History, a 2022-23 ACE Fellow and a 2022 HERS Leadership Fellow.
+Achebe is also a member of the Nigerian Academy of Letters, and Vice President/President-Elect of the African Studies Association.

 Achebe is the author of six books.
 Her first book, Farmers, Traders, Warriors, and Kings: Female Power and Authority in Northern Igboland, 1900-1960 was published by Heinemann.
 Achebe’s second book, The Female King of Colonial Nigeria: Ahebi Ugbabe (Indiana University Press, 2011), winner of three book awards—The Aidoo-Snyder Book Award, The Barbara “Penny” Kanner Book Award, and The Gita Chaudhuri Book Award—is a full length critical biography on the only femalewarrant chief and king in colonial British Africa.
 The writing was funded by a generous grant from the Wenner-Gren Foundation.
 Dr. Achebe is co-author of the 2018 History of West Africa E-Course Book.
 She is also co-editor, with William Worger and Charles Ambler of A Companion to African History (2019), co-editor with Claire Robertson of Holding the World Together: African Women in Changing Perspective (Wisconsin University Press, 2019); and sole-author of Female Monarchs and Merchant Queens in Africa (Ohio University Press, 2020).